Exploring the Fragmentation of Wayland, an xdotool adventure

 Window management is also quite weird.
 Wayland appears to have no built-in protocol for one program (like xdotool) asking a window to do anything - be moved, resized, maximized, or closed.

-The fragmentation is upsetting for me, as the xdotool maintainer, because I want to make this work but am at a loss for how to proceed with all the fragmentation.
+Meanwhile, on X11, xdotool runs correctly and without restrictions… The fragmentation is upsetting for me, as the xdotool maintainer, because I want to make this work but am at a loss for how to proceed with all the fragmentation.
 I don’t mind what the protocol is, but I sure would love to have any protocol that does what I need.
 Is it worth it to continue?